amayagil/InsightsIntegratedLab/InsightsIntegratedLabS64.md

 Upon completion of this lab material, you should have a better understanding of how to perform management tasks in your environments, how to more securely maintain hosts, and how to achieve greater efficiencies with automating tasks and managing systems within your infrastructure, leveraging Insights capabilities.

 Most of the labs are exclusive of any other lab - i.e. If you want to only perform the Satellite lab, then you can skip to the Satellite lab.
 If you would like to focus on an individual lab or specific portfolio product, please use the LAB INDEX to select the Lab you would like to begin on.
-Lab 0 should be viewed before attempting any other labs.
+Step 0 should be viewed before attempting any other labs.
 If there is a problem with a step in your lab please raise your hand and contact one of the lab instructors.

 This lab is geared towards systems administrators, cloud administrators and operators, architects, and others working on infrastructure operations interested in learning how to automate management across a heterogeneous infrastructure.
 The prerequisite for this lab include basic Linux skills gained from Red Hat Certified System Administrator (RHCSA) or equivalent system administration skills.
 Knowledge of virtualization and basic Linux scripting would also be helpful, but not required.